[music] paused

 struct ScoreText;

 ScoreText is an empty marker component.
-We'll attach it to the text entity so we can find it later with a query.
+We attach it to the text entity so we can find it later with a query.
 Without this, we'd have no way to distinguish the score text from other text entities.

-Spawning the Score Display
+Spawning the score display

 commands.spawn((